nmwsharp/happly/README.md

 This assumes a basic familiarity with the file format; I suggest reading [Paul Bourke's webpage](http://paulbourke.net/dataformats/ply/) if you are new to `.ply`.

-All of the outward-facing functionality of Happly is grouped under a single (namespaced) class called `happly::PLYData`, which represents a collection of elements and their properties. `PLYData` objects can be constructed from an existing file `PLYData::PLYData("my_input.ply")`, or you can fill with your own data and then write to file `PLYData::write("my_output.ply", DataFormat::ASCII)`.
+All of the outward-facing functionality of hapPLY is grouped under a single (namespaced) class called `happly::PLYData`, which represents a collection of elements and their properties. `PLYData` objects can be constructed from an existing file `PLYData::PLYData("my_input.ply")`, or you can fill with your own data and then write to file `PLYData::write("my_output.ply", DataFormat::ASCII)`.

-Generally speaking, Happly uses C++ exceptions to communicate errors-- most of these methods will throw if something is wrong.
-Happly attempts to provide basic sanity checks and informative errors, but does not guarantee robustness to malformed input.
+Generally speaking, hapPLY uses C++ exceptions to communicate errors-- most of these methods will throw if something is wrong. hapPLY attempts to provide basic sanity checks and informative errors, but does not guarantee robustness to malformed input.

 **Reading and writing objects**: